chrrs/meta-tags-inspector/README.md

 yarn dev
 ```

-This will do two things:

--   Start a development server (running on port `10001` by default), serving the `devtools` folder.
-Going to `localhost:10001/devtools/panel.html` will show the devtools panel in a separate window.
-You can change the meta tags by temporarily editing the value for `tags` in `App.tsx`.
--   Build a live-reloading extension for manifest v3 and v2.
+This will do build a live-reloading extension for manifest v3 and v2.
 You can load this in Chrome by going to `chrome://extensions` and in Firefox by going to `about:debugging`.
 After editing a file, it should automatically reload and after closing and re-opening the devtools panel, the changes should be reflected.

 > **Note:** Sometimes the auto-reload function will not work properly, in this case you should manually reload the extension, reload the page and try again.

 ## Credits

 -   The [twitter cards documentation](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards) for existing.
--   [rollup-plugin-chrome-extension](https://github.com/extend-chrome/rollup-plugin-chrome-extension/) for making a pretty awesome Rollup / Vite plugin.